Your Emergency Fund

 - Be a “Lazy” Saver: The key to successful saving is to make automated payments to a separate emergency savings account.
 Set up automatic recurring payments weekly, monthly, or by pay period.
 You can even direct part of your direct deposit paycheck into this account before you even see the money.
 Resolve to take the few minutes needed to do this today, or set a date to do so on your calendar.

 - Every Penny Counts: Just getting started with your savings habits?
 No amount is too small.
 Take some time to see where you can trim your budget.
-For more help balancing your expenses with your habits, check out My Finance Tool, the online budgeting tool that allows you to manage you all your accounts, all in one place.
+For more help balancing your expenses with your habits, check out Financial Wellness Tool, the online budgeting tool that allows you to manage you all your accounts, all in one place.

 - "Raids" Will Happen: You may need to raid your emergency savings account to cover unexpected expenses and family emergencies.
 That is exactly what it is for!
 Poor decisions are often made in a pinch, so it is better to raid your savings than to borrow from credit cards or other loans.
 That isn’t to say credit cards and loans can’t be helpful tools if used correctly, but they are no match for emergency expenses.